 Most auxiliary fences that bolt to a miter gauge eventually start to look pretty ragged.
 If you use one for mitering, beveling, dadoing, and such, you eventually wind up with big chunks missing.

-However, this adjustable fence slides toward or away from the blade so that you never cut the face -- regardless of the blade or the angle of the cut.
+However, this adjustable fence slides toward or away from the blade so that you never cut the face—regardless of the blade or the angle of the cut.
 You also can fabricate different slides for zero-clearance cuts.

-To build any of these three fences, cut the fence and clamp bar to the dimensions shown at right.
+To build any of these three fences, cut the fence and clamp bar to the dimensions shown above.
 For length, use whatever dimension suits your needs.
 Choose maple or another smooth, stable hardwood.
 Then, glue the two pieces of hardboard to the fence.
 Now, use epoxy to secure two #10 nuts to the clamp bar.
 Attach the clamp bar to your miter gauge.
 Slide the fence on the clamp bar and position it.
 Finally, secure the fence in position by tightening the two screws.

 We invite you to hop on over to WOOD's Top Shop Tip forum.
 The shop tips forum is for you to share your shop tips that might be of benefit to other woodworkers.
 Our tips editor, periodically reviews all of the tips posted here for publication, and all tips are eligible to win our Top Shop Tip $250 tool prize, as-well-as $100 per published tip awarded in each issue of WOOD magazine.

--- Jerry Boone, Kansas City Woodworkers' Guild
+—Jerry Boone, Kansas City Woodworkers' Guild